How to Potty Train

 Even once your child is ultimately potty trained, he or she will still need assistance wiping after a bowel movement until about age 4 or 5.
 In unfamiliar bathrooms, they might even need help up to age 6 or later.

 Is your child ready to start potty training?

 Is your child emotionally ready?

-In order for your child to be ready to start potty training she should have reached the following milestones:
+For your child to be ready to start potty training, she should have reached the following milestones:

 Is your child physically ready?

-- Your child should stay dry for at least two hours during the day.
+- Dry for at least two hours during the day.

-If your child can do most of the above then he or she is probably ready for potty training.
-If not, it might be better to wait until he or she is ready in order to prevent unnecessary frustration.
+If your child can do most of the above, then he or she is probably ready for potty training.
+If not, it might be better to wait until he or she is ready to prevent unnecessary frustration.
 Try again in a month or two.

 Bowel training is often mastered before bladder training because kids are often aware of the need to go sooner and have more time to respond.
 On the other hand, some kids find bowel training more difficult and frightening.